-Christopher Molineaux, age 56
+Christopher Molineaux, age 57

-Christopher Molineaux has served as a member of our Board since January 2014.
+Christopher Molineaux has served as Lead Independent Director of our Board since January 2023, having previously served as Chair since June 2019.
+He has served as a member of our Board since 2014.
 Since 2010, Mr. Molineaux has served as President and Chief Executive Officer of Life Sciences Pennsylvania, formerly Pennsylvania Bio, a pharmaceutical and biotech industry advocacy organization, and previously served as its Senior Vice President, Membership Services.
 Mr. Molineaux previously served as worldwide Vice President of Pharmaceutical Communications and Public Affairs for Johnson & Johnson, a global healthcare company.
-Mr. Molineaux also served as Vice President for Public Affairs at the Pharmaceutical Research and Manufacturers Association.
+Mr. Molineaux also served as Vice President for Public Affairs at the Pharmaceutical Research and Manufacturers of America (PhRMA).
 He received a B.A. degree from the College of the Holy Cross.
 Our Board believes that Mr. Molineaux's substantial pharmaceutical and biotechnology industry experience qualifies him to serve as a director of our company.

-Bryan Reasons, age 54
+Bryan Reasons, age 55

 Bryan Reasons has served as a member of our Board since April 2018.
 Since March 2019, Mr. Reasons has served as Executive Vice President and Chief Financial Officer of Mallinckrodt plc, a global specialty pharmaceutical company.
 Mr. Reasons served as Chief Financial Officer of Amneal Pharmaceuticals, Inc., a generics and specialty pharmaceutical company, from May 2018 until January 2019 and as Senior Vice President, Finance and Chief Financial Officer of Impax Laboratories, Inc., a specialty pharmaceutical company, from 2012 until its acquisition by Amneal in May 2018.
 Mr. Reasons previously held various finance positions at Cephalon, Inc., a biopharmaceutical company, Teva Pharmaceutical Industries Ltd., a global pharmaceutical company, E. I. du Pont de Nemours and Company, and PricewaterhouseCoopers LLP, an independent registered public accounting firm.
-Mr. Reasons currently serves on the board of directors and on the audit committee of Recro Pharma, Inc., a publicly held specialty pharmaceutical company.
+Mr. Reasons currently serves on the board of directors and on the audit committee of Societal CMDO (formerly known as Recro Pharma, Inc.), a publicly held specialty pharmaceutical company.
 Mr. Reasons received a B.S. degree in accounting from The Pennsylvania State University and an M.B.A. degree from Widener University.
 He is a certified public accountant in the Commonwealth of Pennsylvania.
 Our Board believes that Mr. Reasons' extensive experience in the pharmaceutical industry, including his experience in senior leadership positions at a number of large pharmaceutical companies, as well as his expertise in financial and accounting matters, qualifies him to serve as a director of our company.

-Vincent Milano, age 58
+Vincent Milano, age 59